Headaches. They’re a headache aren’t they?

 If you’ve ever experienced a migraine you’ll know about it.
 They can come with head pain, nausea, vomiting and sensitivity to light and sound.

-For a lot of women, particularly those who have experienced hormonal headaches before, the meno years can worsen their symptoms before they get better.
+For a lot of women, particularly those who have experienced hormonal headaches before, the meno years can worsen their signs before they get better.